barrycarter/bcapps/README-projects.txt

 ====================================================================

-Title: JavaScript showing travel between stars
+Title: JavaScript showing travel between stars (GOOD BEGINNER PROJECT)

 Description: Using a list of stars whose three-dimensional positions are known (which is NOT GAIA2, since the parallaxes (and thus the